 Yes, the IRS offers tax incentives for hiring people with disabilities.
 The government designs tax credits to encourage employers to hire disadvantaged individuals who might otherwise have difficulty finding gainful employment.
-Businesses that make a concerted effort to identify and hire qualifying workers can reap the benefits of thousands of dollars—potentially hundreds of thousands—in Work Opportunity Tax Credits and other incentives that reduce federal tax liability or payroll costs.
+Businesses that make a concerted effort to identify and hire qualifying workers can reap the benefits.
+They can qualify for thousands of dollars—potentially hundreds of thousands—in Work Opportunity Tax Credits and other incentives.
+These incentives can reduce federal tax liability or payroll costs.

 Key Groups That May Qualify

 - Recently separated veterans with a service-related disability